 Edmonton’s homeless are more likely than most to experience dangerous cold-related injuries such as frostbite and hypothermia.
 They have few spaces to retreat from the cold, nor can they afford proper winter clothing that will protect them from the elements.

-Here at Bissell Centre, we believe every person has the right to have basic human needs satisfied.
-Our Drop-in Centre provides a safe, warm space for people to escape the elements and enjoy a hot meal.
-Inside the Drop-in, people can also access free, warm winter clothing through our Community Closet.
+We believe every person has the right to have basic human needs satisfied.
+Our Drop-in support services provides a safe, warm space for people to escape the elements, enjoy a hot meal and access to free, warm winter clothing through our Community Closet.

 Helping people take care of their basic needs is only the first, but a necessary step, in helping people access programs that will move them out of poverty.

 This would not be possible without our community of supporters who donate time, funds, and resources.

 Help save lives during the cold, winter months.
 Walk with us on February 24th for the Coldest Night of the Year.

 Start a Team • Join a Team • Donate!

 When people come to Bissell Centre for the first time, it is often to meet the most basic of needs: a hot meal away from the cold.

 Twenty years ago, James ate his first meal at Bissell Centre when he had nowhere else to go.
 At the time James was homeless and engaging in a criminal lifestyle to get by.

 He had been surrounded by substance abuse and violence since he was a child.
 As a young man his criminal record and addictions kept him on the streets.